-- 17. To adjust settings, click on "Options" to change the ability to chat, view attendee list, and share webcams. - 18.
-To end the meeting, click on the "X" in the top right hand corner.
+- 18. To end the meeting, click on the "X" in the top right hand corner.
 If you'd like to end it for everyone, click that option.
 To let others continue, hand over the controls to someone else. - 19.
 If you recorded the meeting, there are more complex directions to get the recording saved.
 Contact BusinessOffice@ChicagoIFT.org to get assistance.